CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 ---

-## 14 — Cold Start Architecture & Neutral OS-Null Mode
+## Section 14 — Cold Start Architecture & Neutral OS-Null Mode

 The Cold Start problem describes the period before M1E has sufficient cognitive-structural data to personalise responses.
 Because M1E is a post-identity system, Cold Start cannot draw on demographic priors, historical profiles, or long-term memory.
 All adaptation must emerge strictly from observable structural signals inside the session.